getdyspatch/dyspatch-java/docs/LocalizationsApi.md

 Get Localization Object by ID

-Returns a specific localization object with a matching ID
+Returns a specific localization object with a matching ID.

 ### Example
 ```java